crate/crate-howtos/docs/admin/general-upgrade-guidelines.rst

 * **Assess impact** Identify if there are any potential risks to the system's stability, security, or performance.

-* **Restore from backup** Restore the recently created backup and replay the latest messages from the message queue to reestablish the CrateDB cluster data.
+* **Execute the rollback**  The rollback process may differ depending on the version jump.
+If upgrading from one patch release to another and there is no data corruption, only a performance issue, a simple in-place downgrade to the previous patch release is sufficient.
+For major/minor version jumps or in case of data corruption, restoring from a backup is required.

-* **Perform data validation** Once the backup has been restored, conduct a thorough data validation process to ensure the integrity of the CrateDB Cluster.
+* **Perform data validation** Conduct a thorough data validation process to ensure the integrity of the CrateDB Cluster.
 Verify that all critical data is intact and accurate.
+If needed, replay the messages from the message queue.

 * **Evaluate the failed upgrade attempt** Assess what went wrong during the upgrade process.
 Identify any misconfigurations, errors in scripts, or other factors that contributed to the failure.
 This analysis will help prevent similar issues in future upgrade attempts.